is-leeroy-jenkins/Armory/README.md

 ## 📘 Overview

-Each tutorial is written for analysts modernizing workflows under the **Army Data Plan (ADP)** and **DoD AI/ML modernization** strategy.
+- Each tutorial is written for analysts modernizing workflows.
-Lessons progress linearly, introducing tools and logic at each level of the Army’s analytic maturity model.
+- Lessons progress linearly, introducing tools and logic at each level of the Army’s analytic maturity model.

 ---